athalass/nodejs-swift-buildpack/README.md

 }
 ```

-Then, PATH and JAVA_HOME was set as well.
+Then, PATH was set as well.

 ## How Cloud Foundry CLI Was Added?